 Protocols & standards and standards organizations:

-An association of organizations, governments, manufacturers and users form the standards organizations and are responsible for developing, coordinating and maintaining the standards.
-The intent is that all data communications equipment manufacturers and users comply with these standards.
-The primary standards organizations for data communication are:
+An association of organizations, governments, manufacturers and users form the standards organizations and are responsible for developing, coordinating and manufacturers and users comply with these standards.
+The primary standards organization for data communication are:

 1. International Standard Organization (ISO)